kyu999/GPflowOpt/README.md

 # Install

-The easiest way to install GPflowOpt involves cloning this repository and running
 ```
-pip install . --process-dependency-links
+pip install gpflowopt
 ```
-in the source directory.
-This also installs all required dependencies (including TensorFlow, if needed).
+This installs all required dependencies (including TensorFlow, if needed).
 For more detailed installation instructions, see the [documentation](https://gpflowopt.readthedocs.io/en/latest/intro.html#install).

 # Contributing
 If you are interested in contributing to this open source project, contact us through an issue on this repository.
 For more information, see the [notes for contributors](contributing.md).